krantiprakash/Robot-Dog/README.md

 # Robot-Dog
 # Spot Mini Workspace Setup

-This guide shows the steps to set up a ROS 2 workspace for the Unitree B2 robot, including building the workspace, launching the robot model in Mujoco and RViz, and making the robot stand.
+This guide shows the steps to set up a ROS 2 workspace for the Boston Dynamics Spot mini robot, including building the workspace, launching the robot model in Mujoco, and making the robot stand.

 ## 1. Create and Build the ROS 2 Workspace